ShAgGy2035/Ultimate-RCON-Server-Tool/README-LINUX.md

 ### SteamCMD Linux Prerequisites

-SteamCMD requires Linux 32-bit runtime support.
-On Ubuntu, the application checks for the `i386` architecture and these packages before downloading or running SteamCMD:
+SteamCMD is a 32-bit Linux binary.
+This guide covers 64-bit Ubuntu and Debian systems, where SteamCMD requires the `i386` architecture and these 32-bit runtime packages before downloading or running SteamCMD:

 ```text
 i386 architecture